Note: The speakers with an * in front of their names are recent or confirmed entries.

 - Local nature photographers

 - Local nature writers

 - Local rehabilitation centers

-If you think of other ideas, please let Helen Horrocks [needs update and email address] know.
-Also, and most important, if you DO find a new speaker who is willing to travel, please give her the name, title of the program and full contact Information, so that others can enjoy the presentation as well.
+If you think of other ideas, please contact the webmaster.
+Also, and most important, if you DO find a new speaker who is willing to travel, please send the name, title of the program and full contact Information, so other chapters can enjoy the presentation as well.